Is Dualism a Convincing Theory of the Mind?

 : The Water/H2O Objection

 - The immediate objection — that possibility does not entail actuality — can be deflected by P3.
-But a deeper objection shows the argument proves too much.
+But a deeper objection shows the argument proves too much, attacking P2.
 If conceivability establishes distinctness, the same reasoning would show that water is not H2O.
 We can conceive of a world where water is not H2O just as readily as we can conceive of a world with minds but no brains — yet water is H2O.
 The conceivability argument must go wrong somewhere - Descartes might reply that once we properly understand what water is, we cannot coherently conceive of it without H2O.
 But this reply is equally available to the physicalist: once we properly understand how the brain works, we may find that minds cannot exist without brains either.
 Unless Descartes can show a principled asymmetry between the two cases — and he cannot — the conceivability argument fails

 Section 2: The Knowledge Argument and the Case for Property Dualism